 How to Prevent Yeast Infections during Pregnancy

 A warm and humid environment is a good place for fungi and yeasts to grow.
 By keeping the vagina dry, you will prevent yeast infection while pregnant.
 Balancing the beneficial bacteria in the vagina is also effective in preventing yeast infections.
-Although the following recommendations have not been scientifically proven, they are easy enough and worth a shot and can be considered as yeast infection while pregnant natural remedies:
+Although the following recommendations and home remedies have not been scientifically proven, they are easy enough and worth a shot and can be considered natural remedies:

 - Wear cotton underwear that can breathe well.
 It is not recommended to wear tights, tight pants and especially clothes made of synthetic fibers.